 10. When is the payment required for the surgery?

 FULL payment is required before your surgical date.
 If you do want to schedule quickly, then payment would be required immediately.
-The on line financing companies are ideal in this situation as you can get funding immediately while you are even in our office during your consultation.
-In general if the surgery is schedule 4 weeks away or longer we require that you pay in full within 4-6 weeks of your surgery date.
+The online financing companies are ideal in this situation as you can get funding immediately while you are even in our office during your consultation.
+In general, if the surgery is scheduled 4 weeks away or longer we require that you pay in full within 4-6 weeks of your surgery date.

-11. What else does Dr. Kane required prior to my cosmetic surgery?
+11. What else does Dr. Kane require prior to my cosmetic surgery?

 12. Can I drive myself to surgery?